-CLI - Managing Keys
+CLI - Managing keys 🔑

-Managing your keys is an essential part of working with the Ledger, since all interactions are authenticated with these keys.
+Managing keys is an essential part of working with the Ledger, since all interactions are authenticated with these keys.

-fetchcli keys add <your_key_name>
+fetchd keys add <your_key_name>

 These keys are stored locally on your system.
 By default, these keys will be stored in the OS level keychain, however, in general these keys are considered less secure than using a hardware device